image

 8 Facts About Shippers/Receivers

 Wheat from Saskatchewan, beer from Ontario and potatoes from Prince Edward Island.
 Food is able to move around the country at a pace like never before.
-Food you couldn’t get is now available all year and this is a good thing for food processors.
+Products that used to be seasonal are now available year-round and this is a good thing for the food processing industry.

-That’s why this week FoodGrads is examining the fascinating role of Shippers/Receivers and how they ensure the movement of food products in an out of food processing facilities.
+This article will examine the profession of Shippers and Receivers and how they ensure the movement of food products in an out of food processing facilities.

 1. Shippers/ Receivers ensure the movement of food